Cascades/many_lights/README.md

 ## Example use

 The idea behind the library aspect of this repo is to be as quick and easy to use as possible.
 Because of this, everything revolves around the `ml::ManyLights` class.
-To create first create a scene (with a GLFW context too) we simply call:
+To start, first create a scene (with a GLFW context too) we simply call:

 ```
 #include <many_lights/many_lights.h>